ampl/amplpy/docs/source/intro.rst

 As AMPL API uses AMPL for model generation, the AMPL executable is needed and is generally provided.
 The solution is then obtained through external solvers.
 In general, a valid AMPL setup and Python 2.7 or 3.x are necessary and sufficient conditions for the correct execution of AMPL API.

-The officially supported platforms are all Windows flavours, various Linux 32/64 bits and macOS.
+The officially supported platforms are Windows, Linux, and macOS.
 Ports to any other platform supported by AMPL can be easily obtained.

-For Windows only, please make sure that the Microsoft Visual C++ Redistributable Package (32 or 64 bits, depending on the architecture of the AMPL API you downloaded) is installed.
+For Windows only, please make sure that the Microsoft Visual C++ Redistributable Package is installed.
 It often comes preinstalled or as part of other software; it can also be downloaded from Microsoft download center.
-Click `here <https://aka.ms/vs/16/release/vc_redist.x86.exe>`_ for the 32 bits or `here <https://aka.ms/vs/16/release/vc_redist.x64.exe>`_ for the 64 bits version.
+Click `here <https://aka.ms/vs/16/release/vc_redist.x64.exe>`_ to download.

 About this manual